inventhouse/tutorials/KnotsYouKnow/README.md

 Magic String
 ------------
-- Boot laces, paracord, whatever - the rope you have with you beats the rope you don't
-- Brief intro to paracord
+- Boot laces
+    - Available everywhere, cut-and-finished
+- Paracord
     - ~550lb breaking strength, some stretch, kernmantle, many colors/patterns, super-popular lately, craft/hardware-store quality varies _wildly_
+- Whatever
+    - The rope you have with you beats the rope you don't
-- Length - 6'-12', two arm-spans, I use 3m ~10'
+- Length - ~two arm-spans, I use 3m ~10'
 - Cutting and burning
     - Knife vs. scissors
     - Brief plug for EMT shears
-- Coiling/folding + knot
+- Fold + knot to keep from tangling
     - Works with cables, too